The Power of Music

 Hospitals around the world are using music therapy as a way to ease a patients’ pain and reduce overall anxiety, allowing them to heal faster.
 There is evidence that music even reduces the side effects of cancer therapy.
 Listening to music is known to ease the stress level associated with chemotherapy, and it may also suppress patients’ nausea.

 For patients suffering from intense chronic pain like arthritis, music therapy can reduce the amount of pain medication needed, and gives people a sense of better control over their pain.
+Think of it this way, music therapy could help to give someone the same relief as what CBD oil, or another form of pain relief, can offer to help the patient to feel better.
+For patients, knowing that there are multiple options to choose from, which includes music therapy is a step in the right direction.

 Perhaps one of the most common and beneficial ways that music helps, is when it’s used to improve the quality of life for dementia patients.
 It can help to recall memories, assist in communication and improve physical coordination.